Presentation of UNIDIR [fr]

 UNIDIR is an intergovernmental organization from the United Nations framework leading researches on disarmament, non-proliferation and security in order to support the international community’s thinking and initiatives.

-Collaborating with researchers, diplomats, government officials, non-governmental organisations and other institutions, UNIDIR serves as a link between the researchers community and the UN member states.
-The Institute activities are funded by the contributions that certain governments and different institutions make.
+Collaborating with researchers, diplomats, government representatives, non-governmental organisations and other institutions, UNIDIR serves as a link between the researchers community and the UN member states.
+The Institute activities are funded on the UN budget and by the voluntary contributions that certain governments and different institutions make.

-UNIDIR is led by Jarmo Sareva and is established in Geneva, principal centre of negotiations on security and disarmament, headquarters to the Conference on Disarmament.
+UNIDIR is established in Geneva, principal centre of negotiations on security and disarmament, headquarters to the Conference on Disarmament.